microsoft/ccf-app-samples/data-reconciliation-app/docs/demo-guidance.md

 🎬 Ingestion Stage Complete
 ```

-### Demo notes
-After you press any key, we will start the ingestion service.
-This service is a simple REST API that accepts JSON/CSV data.
-You can ingest data for a particular member, and the data will be stored in the network.
-There are a few negative test cases demonstrated as well as ingesting different file formats.
-At this point of the demo you will be asked to press any key to continue.

 ## Part 3.
 Reporting Service (Full Report)

+The next part of the demo will show the reporting service.
+This service is a simple REST API that returns a report of the data that has been ingested.
+Here we demonstrate retrieving a full report of all of the ingested data for that member.
+At this point of the demo you will be asked to press any key to continue.

 ```bash
 -------- Test Reporting Service (Full Report) --------